Ernst Hess: Biography

 Ernst Hess was born on 8 January 1893 in Wiesbaden in the German Empire.
 His education led him into engineering, and he became interested in flying.
 He trained as a pilot, receiving Pilot's License 535 on 26 September 1913.
 On 1 October 1913, he joined Luftschiffer Battalion Nr.
 3. On 1 April 1914, he was forwarded to Feldflieger Abteilung (Field Flier Detachment) 3 to train as a military pilot.
 World War I began even as he trained.

 On 21 November 1914, he earned his military pilot's badge.
 He then joined Flieger-Abteilung (Flier Detachment) 9 as an Unteroffizier, when they were operating in the vicinities of Lille and Arras, France.
 On 24 June 1915, he was promoted into the officer's ranks as a Leutnant.
 He moved to Douai to join Flieger-Abteilung (Flier Detachment) 62, and its co-located ad hoc fighter detachment, Kampfeinsitzerkommando (Combat Single-Seater Command) Douai.
 Hess joined Oswald Boelcke and Max Immelmann there.

 Hess scored a victory for Kampfeinsitzerkommando Douai (Combat Single-Seater Command Douai) on 5 January 1916 in conjunction with Oswald Boelcke, and another for Fokkerstaffel C on 22 June 1916.
 On 1 July, he transferred yet again, to Fokkerstaffel Sivry.
 There were other unrecorded reassignments for Hess, then a stint as an original member of one of the first real German fighter squadrons, Jagdstaffel 10, before he was assigned to instructor duty back in Germany.

 However, Ernst Hess did not hit his stride until assigned to Royal Württemberg Jagdstaffel 28 on 12 June 1917.
 In July, August, and September 1917, he reeled off a dozen confirmed wins for them, with three others going unconfirmed.
 Hess shot down an Airco DH.4 from No. 55 Squadron RFC, killing the crew of Lt A. P. Matheson with Second Lieutenant Frank Lambton Oliver, west of Audenarde/Oodenaarde on 13 July 1917.
 Another of his confirmed victories, on 9 August 1917, was over Australian ace Cecil Roy Richards.

 Hess then transferred to Royal Prussian Jagdstaffel 19 as their Staffelführer and won three victories for them flying an Albatros D.Va before being killed in action by Adjutant De Kergolay of Escadrille N.96 in a Nieuport on 23 December 1917.
 Hess had just been notified of his further promotion to command of a jagdgruppe (fighter group) being formed by First Army.
-Ernst Hess was buried in the Südfriedhof Cemetery in his native Wiesbaden.
+Ernst Hess was buried in the Südfriedhof (Southern Cemetery) in his native Wiesbaden.